Kamu2000/kamu-sms/README.md

 This application uses Nodejs, more specifically as `express` js as the backend framework.
 And for the views part of the application, I've used `ejs` as the template engines.
 Along with that, I've also used Bootstrap 4 for curating application UI.
 I mostly tried to use ES6 syntaxes everywhere.
 As the database, `mongoose` ODM has been used for mongodb database which is quite scalable by the application nature.
 There are several application dependencies like: `pdfmake`, `bcrypt`, `dateformat` and many more which can be found under `package.json` file.

-### Limitation

-As this application was initially built for specific to a business.
-There is some limitations by intentions.
-One of the annoying limitations you may face, is not able to sale or generate invoice for multiple product at once.
-However this can be easily extendable for future implications.
-Any PR requests will be welcomed to get rids of these limitations.

 ## Preview